thormeier/breadcrumb-bundle/README.md

     thormeier_breadcrumb:
         template: 'my twig template path'

-Your custom breadcrumb template receives a variable called `breadcrumbs` that is a collection that represents your breadcrumbs, ordered by first to last.
+Your custom breadcrumb template receives a variable called `breadcrumbs` that is a collection that represents your breadcrumbs, ordered by highest in the tree to lowest.

 A single `breadcrumb` has the fields `route`, `routeParams`, `label` and `labelParams`. `route` and `routeParams` are used to generate a path in twig, i.e. `path(breadcrumb.route, breadcrumb.routeParams)`, whereas `label` and `labelParams` are used to generate the text for the breadcrumb, i.e. `{{ (breadcrumb.label)|trans(breadcrumb.labelParams) }}`